 Helping injured workers in Alabama get the resources they need

-If you are not working, the SSA will look to see if you could go back to that work, or if you could do another type of work.
+The Social Security Administration (SSA) will first check whether or not you are working.
+If you are and earn more than $1,220 a month, you will not be eligible for benefits.
+If you are not working, the SSA will look to see if you could go back to that work or if you could do another type of work.
 If you can, then you will probably be denied benefits.

-“Social Security work credits are based on your total yearly wages or self-employment income.
-You can earn up to four credits each year….
+Not everyone with a debilitating or terminal disease or condition is eligible for Disability.
+In addition, you must have paid into the program.
+The SSA calls these “work credits,” which is what the Administration has to say: “Social Security work credits are based on your total yearly wages or self-employment income.
+You can earn up to four credits each year.
 The number of work credits you need to qualify for disability benefits depends on your age when you become disabled.
-Generally, you need 40 credits, 20 of which were earned in the last 10 years ending with the year you become disabled.
+Generally, you need 40 credits, 20 of which were earned in the last ten years ending with the year you become disabled.
 However, younger workers may qualify with fewer credits.”

 The other categories of conditions, disorders, and illnesses include:

 The SSA will make some exceptions, though, for people who are blind, widows/widowers, and for veterans.
 This is because they have special allowances granted to them under the program.
 Call us if you fit one of these categories; we can walk you through it.